dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 Data used in paper is stored in variour folders.
 These folder has prefix `exp_`.
 See `README.md` file in each folder on how to run the model and generate the data.
 We only include the data when it is small.

 # Main repository

-The detailed repository with daily logs is available [https://bitbucket.org/dilawar/camkii-pp1-system](on bitbucket) which is huge.
-This repository is a slim version of this and organized in different way.
+This repository is a slimmed version of https://bitbucket.org/dilawar/camkii-pp1-system which is huge.
+This repository contains history of work and somewhat unorgranized.